Guidance on legal obligations for expert witnesses and those involved in forensic pathology investigations.

 This collection includes guidance issued by the Forensic Science Regulator on dealing with legal issues which can arise in the practice of forensic science and forensic pathology.

-There are 2 different guidance documents issued by the regulator:
+There are 2 different classes of guidance issued by the regulator:

 - guidance on legal obligations